Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/RequestContext.md

 ## Customize Category Of Response By Status Code

 You can change the category of response by the returned status code.
+This can be used to treat error responses as success responses in logging and distributed tracing.

 ```C# Snippet:Change404Category
 var context = new RequestContext();